 One of the things that came to mind for this month’s article is the hiring of our Executive Director, Kim Vail.
 I know there was an article in last month’s Farm News welcoming him and highlighting some of his background so I will not be redundant.

 This side dish made our sister Kathryn love cauliflower, but who wouldn’t love this comforting side dish.
 The rich cheeses and half and half are a splurge but with Thanksgiving coming up its perfect to serve alongside your turkey!

 Brandt Insurance was started in 1962 by Milt Brandt.
 After contracting polio he was looking for a job that didn’t require physical labor, and Milt Brandt launched the business still owned and operated by the Brandt family in Healdsburg.

 Farm Bureau Wine Discounts

-Take a look at Sonoma County Farm Bureau's Member Only Wine Discount Program for 2013.
+Take a look at Sonoma County Farm Bureau's Member Only Wine Discount Program.
 Download the PDF page and take it when you taste.

 SCFB Business Members

 Farm Bureau's Business Members are a network of agriculture friendly businesses who support Farm Bureau in protecting Sonoma County agriculture.